Indian Vegetarian Soul Food | Delicious, Easy Vegan & Vegetarian Recipes Powered by Indian Flavours

-Mix together the remaining (dry) ingredients for the cake in a large bowl.
 Gradually whisk in the milk mixture and beat briefly until smooth, about a minute.
 Don't overwork the batter but be sure to get all the lumps out.

 Remove the cake from the oven and allow to cool for 15 minutes.
 Invert the cake onto a wire rack.
 It should come away from the tin easily since it was greased and floured.
 You might need to give it a gentle wiggle.
 Allow to cool slightly while you prepare the sugar syrup.

 For the sugar syrup:

-In a small saucepan, mix together the sugar, water and lemon juice.
-Bring to the boil and simmer until it reaches 110°C (230°F) on a sugar/candy thermometer.
+In a small saucepan, mix together the sugar, water, lemon juice, rosewater, cardamom and saffron.
+Bring to the boil and simmer until it reaches 104°C (119°F) on a sugar/candy thermometer.
 It should be ever so slightly sticky.
 The lemon juice will stop the syrup crystallising.
-Add the rosewater, cardamom and saffron and give the pan a very gentle swirl.

 Optional: Fill the centre of the bundt with dried rose petals and rosebuds for a show-stopping finish.
 Slice and serve.